fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Photo courtesy of Mike Concannon

-I have used rods as long as 11ft 6ins from a large boat to good effect, particularly when fishing unusually long traces.
 A good sized Plaice, hooked on a light carp rod can provide great fun.

 If you decide that you are going to do most of your fishing at anchor, then you will require a heavier rod.
-I have a boat rod of 12 to 30lbs test curve, which is excellent when retrieving lead weights of up to 2 lbs, though as I said, that is not my favourite way of doing things.
+I have a boat rod of 12 to 30lbs test curve, which is excellent when retrieving lead weights of anything up to 2 lbs, though as I said, that is not my favourite way of doing things.

 Line - Mono or Braid?